MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     > **Note**: Copy both values to a text file.
 You will need them later in this lab.

+1. From the **Bash** prompt, in the **Cloud Shell** pane, run the following command to create a service principal (replace the `<service-principal-name>` with any unique string of characters consisting of letters and digits, and replace `<subscription-id>` with the ID you discovered in the previous step):

+    ```
+    az ad sp create-for-rbac --name <service-principal-name> --role Contributor --scopes /subscriptions/<subscription-id>
+    ```

+    > **Note**: The command will generate a JSON output.
+Copy the output to text file.
+You will need it later in this lab.

 #### Task 2: Create an Azure Key vault